Here’s a serious question for you – do best practices in recruitment change with the turn of the year?

 6. Reduce friction in the application process

-Thousands of candidates are likely to apply for your open roles, especially if you’re offering remote work in these times.
+Hundreds of candidates are likely to apply for your open roles, especially if you’re offering remote work at these times.
 While a good chunk of them may not be a good fit, you want to make sure that everyone completes their application from start to finish.
-We’ve been spoiled by apps with great user experience and candidates expect something similar with their job applications as well.

-In other words, require as little as possible at the very beginning of the hiring process.
-For our open roles, we only require candidates to do a skills test for their role.
-A requirement to do the test is to use their LinkedIn account.
-That way, we have all of their data in one go.
+- Require as little as possible at the very beginning of the hiring process.
+For our open roles at Toggl Hire, we only require candidates to take a skills test to apply.
+We have a candidate information form at the end of the test to collect key information and support the Linkedin authentication method.
+If candidates sign in via Linkedin, we have the most important contact data in one go.

 7. Say no quickly

-While these are challenging times for everyone, it doesn’t mean that hiring will be put on hold until the pandemic is fully over.
-Using these recruitment best practices, you’ll be able to find great candidates despite the large volume coming through your pipeline.
+While these are challenging times for everyone, it doesn’t mean that hiring will be put on hold completely.
+Using these recruitment best practices, you’ll be able to find the best talent despite a large volume of applications coming through your pipeline.